 that the children of light will experience the day of the Lord as their day of

-salvation, but that the children of darkness will experience it as a day of
+salvation, but the children of darkness will experience it as a day of

 starting on that very day, for when it says that Jesus is coming on the

-clouds, I believe it is referring to the ash plume of a giant asteroid that is scheduled
+clouds, it is unlikely referring to white, puffy clouds but to an ash plume of a giant asteroid that is scheduled

-to hit the earth on the day of the rapture!
+to hit the earth on the day of Christ!

 KJV